MicrosoftDocs/ATADocs/ATPDocs/us-govt-gcc-high.md

 ## How to migrate from commercial to GCC

+>[!NOTE]
+> The following steps should only be taken after you have initiated the transition of Microsoft Defender for Endpoint and Microsoft Defender for Cloud Apps

 1. Go to the [Azure Portal](https://portal.azure.com/) > Azure Active Directory > Groups
 1. Rename the following three groups (where _instanceName_ is the name of your workspace), by adding to them a " - commercial" suffix:
    - "Azure ATP _instanceName_ Administrators" --> "Azure ATP _instanceName_ Administrators - commercial"
    - "Azure ATP _instanceName_ Viewers" --> "Azure ATP _instanceName_ Viewers - commercial"
    - "Azure ATP _instanceName_ Users" --> "Azure ATP _instanceName_ Users - commercial"
-1. Go to the GCC portal for Defender for Identity: `https://portal.gcc.atp.azure.com`
-1. Create a new instance of Defender for Identity
+1. In the [Microsoft 365 Defender portal](https://security.microsoft.com), go to the Settings -> Identities section to create a new instance of Defender for Identity
 1. Configure a Directory Service account
 1. Download the new sensor agent package and copy the workspace key
 1. Make sure sensors have access to *.gcc.atp.azure.com (directly or through proxy)
-1. Uninstall existing sensor agents from the domain controllers
+1. Uninstall existing sensor agents from the domain controllers, AD FS servers and AD CS servers
 1. [Reinstall sensors with the new workspace key](install-sensor.md#install-the-sensor)
-1. Migrate any settings after the initial sync (use the two portals to compare)
+1. Migrate any settings after the initial sync (use the https://transition.security.microsoft.com portal in a separate browser session to compare)
 1. Eventually, delete the previous workspace (historical data will be lost)

 >[!NOTE]
 > No data is migrated from the commercial service.
->
-> If you also have Microsoft Defender for Cloud Apps deployed, it should be migrated before you start the Defender for Identity migration.

 ## Feature parity with the commercial environment